Hope for the best, but plan for the worst. Start an emergency fund and you won’t be caught off guard by the unexpected.

 Your hot water heater explodes, you lose your job, a family member’s sick and they need your help.
 Life can throw curveballs, and a solid emergency fund will help you take them in stride.

 An emergency fund is a personal thing so the amount you need will vary depending on you.
-The standard recommendation is 6 months’ of living expenses, but you may want to consider bumping that up to 9 months’ or even a full year’s expenses.
+The standard recommendation is six months’ worth of living expenses, but you may want to consider bumping that up to nine months’ or even a full year’s expenses.

 If you’re someone who can claw back expenses when an emergency happens, you may not need to save as much as someone who can’t compromise their lifestyle when things don’t go as planned.
 Be realistic about what you’ll need to get through a job loss, illness or other emergency.
 Underestimating your lifestyle requirements could leave you feeling the pinch in the case of an emergency.